dmitriyKolmogorov/VKVisualization/README.md

 ```

 #### Initialize from file
 In this class defined two class methods - 'from_excel' and 'from_csv'.
-Both of these methods have one mandatory argument - path pf file and kwargs for `pandas` reading function.
+Both of these methods have one mandatory argument - path of file and kwargs for `pandas` reading function.
 Example of using `from_excel` method:
 ```python
 from vkvisualization.dataset import DataSet